Learn Adobe InDesign's basic tools and techniques with the Get Started series. Get familiar with the workspace and how to create and save your work.

-- Saving in InDesign (INDD) format retains layers, type, and other editable InDesign content.
+- Save in InDesign (INDD) format to retain layers, type, and other editable InDesign content.
 It’s best to save your document in InDesign format while you’re working on it.

-- Choosing File > Save As and choosing IDML saves your project as a file that is backwards-compatible with previous versions of Adobe InDesign starting with CS4.
+- Choose File > Save As and choose IDML to save your project as a file that is backwards-compatible with previous versions of Adobe InDesign starting with CS4.

 What you learned: The InDesign workspace

 - Document window (in the middle) displays the file you’re currently working on.
 Multiple open documents appear as tabs in the Document window.

 - Menu bar (at the very top) shows the File, Edit, and other menus that give you access to a variety of commands, adjustments, settings, and panels.

 - Toolbox (on the left) contains tools for creating and editing artwork.
 Similar tools are grouped together.
 You can access them by clicking and holding a tool in the toolbox.

 - Panels (on the right) include Properties, Pages, and CC Libraries that contain a variety of controls for working with documents.
 You can find a full list of panels under the Window menu.